srosenzweig09/L1TMuonSimulationsMar2017/README.md

 Please do not develop on the 'master' branch.
 The 'master' branch is frequently changed/rebased.
 Create a new branch and do any development there.

 ## Version

+- v3.1.0 (2019-09-13): Move to CMSSW_10_6_3 with the change to use ME0TriggerDigi and GEMPadDigiCluster.
+Switch to use PhaseIITDRSpring19 samples.
+No change in NN.

 - v3.0.0 (2019-09-04): Remove PU discr.
 Retrain NN to do 3 parameters at the same time: pT, displaced pT, and d0.